How to Pick the Best Medicare Advantage Plan for You

 Medicare Advantage Plan Type

-The first thing you may consider when deciding on the best Medicare Advantage plan is plan type.
+The first thing you may consider when deciding on a Medicare Advantage plan is the plan type.
 The four most common types of Medicare Advantage plans are Health Maintenance Organizations (HMOs), Preferred Provider Organizations (PPOs*), Private Fee-For-Service Plans (PFFs) and Special Needs Plans (SNPs).
 You may already be familiar with some of these plan types by having a similar plan sponsored through your employer.
-Determining the best Medicare Advantage plan that best fit your health care needs may depend on how you want to access primary care doctors, specialists, and hospitals, and whether or not you have a special circumstance.
+Determining the Medicare Advantage plan that best fit your health care needs may depend on how you want to access primary care doctors, specialists, and hospitals, and whether or not you have a special circumstance.

-- HMO: generally requires you to select a primary care doctor and get a referral to see a specialist.
+- HMO (Health Maintenance Organization): generally requires you to select a primary care doctor and get a referral to see a specialist.
 You’re generally not covered for services you receive outside the plan’s network of Medicare providers.

-- PPO: generally allows you to use any doctor or hospital but usually charges you less to use doctors and hospitals in the plan’s network.
+- PPO (Preferred Provider Organization): generally allows you to use any doctor or hospital but usually charges you less to use doctors and hospitals in the plan’s network.
 You generally don’t need a referral to see a specialist so if you want to see a dermatologist, for example, you generally can just make an appointment without consulting your primary care physician.

-- PFF: like a PPO, you will not need to choose a primary care physician nor do you need a referral to see a specialist.
+- PFFS (Private Fee-for-Service)**: like a PPO, you might not need to choose a primary care physician, and you might not need a referral to see a specialist.
 Just be aware that not all Medicare providers accept the plan’s payment terms.
 Read more about PFFS plans.

 - SNP: A Special Needs Plan is for people in certain circumstances, such as people in a nursing home or people with a severe or disabling chronic condition.
 The plan may tailor the benefits to the needs of the people it serves.